 Bedsores and turning

 Bedsores are very common in bedridden people who cannot turn or are not turned frequently in bed.
-The constant pressure and friction on tissue causes skin ulcers known as pressure sores or bedsores.
+The constant pressure and friction on tissue cause skin ulcers known as pressure sores or bedsores.
 Routine turning is part of the daily nursing care given to a patient if he or she is unable to move and turn in bed.
 Turning is usually done every 2-4 hours.
 This allows pressure to be relieved from the back and other dependent areas.